smattymatty/mathew-storm-site/blog_content/Artificial_Intelligence/vibe Coding vs AI Assisted Engineering.md

 "But anyone can do it," they say, until nobody can fix it.
 "But the AI understands it," they say, not realizing the AI has no memory of writing it.

-The vibe coder is Sisyphus, but worse—they've forgotten they're pushing a boulder at all.
-They think they're riding in a Tesla on autopilot, not realizing they're actually tied to the roof.
+The vibe coder is Sisyphus, but worse; they've forgotten they're pushing a boulder at all.
+They think they're riding in a car on autopilot, not realizing they're actually tied to the roof, and losing the ability to choose where they're going.

 ### The Compound Interest of Ignorance